VeriorPies/MineCloud/README.md

 ## How does it work?
 ![Diagram](/images/MineCloudDiagram.png)
+For more details, please refer to the [wiki page](https://github.com/VeriorPies/MineCloud/wiki/How-does-MineCloud-work%3F)!

 ## Discord Server
 We have a [Discord Server](https://discord.gg/fuTdbYrbZm)

 ## Need Help?
-Some common questions and troubleshooting will be available under the Troubleshooting & FAQs page (we are still working on it)
+Common questions and troubleshooting can be found in the [Troubleshooting & FAQs page](https://github.com/VeriorPies/MineCloud/wiki/Troubleshooting-&-FAQs-page).
-You can also create a question post in [issues](https://github.com/VeriorPies/MineCloud/issues), or ask on Discord if you prefer to have a real-time conversation.
+You can also [create a question post](https://github.com/VeriorPies/MineCloud/issues) or ask on [Discord](https://discord.gg/fuTdbYrbZm) if you like.

 ## Support this project
 A star will be appreciated ;)